CampusSetu/CampusSetu/README.md

 - **Role-Based Access:** The application is designed with distinct roles for Students and Recruiters (though current development has focused on the student flow).
 - **Dynamic Job Dashboard:** A redesigned, continuous-scrolling student dashboard with a top-mounted filter bar inspired by modern e-commerce sites.
 - **Client-Side Filtering:** Instantly filter the job feed by title, company, location, and job type.
+- **Detailed Job View:** A redesigned job details page with a wider layout, prominent header, and comprehensive job descriptions for a richer user experience.
 - **Application Tracking:** A dedicated "My Applications" page for students to track the status of their job applications in a clean, table-based layout with clear status indicators.
 - **Responsive Design:** A mobile-first approach ensuring the application is usable on various screen sizes.